The maximal subgroups of the exceptional groups $F_4(q)$, $E_6(q)$ and ${}^2E_6(q)$ and related almost simple groups: Subgroups of G=E6

 Let $L$ denote a copy of $M_{11}$ in $M_{12}$ such that $L$ stabilizes a line on $11_1$.
 (There are two classes $L_1$ and $L_2$ of $M_{11}$ inside $M_{12}$, and $L_i$ fixes a point on $11_i$ but not on $11_{3-i}$.
 Thus the other $M_{11}$ acts on $M(E_6)$ as $16/11$, as suggested in the previous section.)
 The restriction of $16/11_1$ to $L$ is

-hence $L$ lies inside the $D_5$-parabolic subgroup, with of course the $11_1$ restricting to the $10\oplus 1$ and the $16$ restricting irreducibly.
+with of course the $11_1$ restricting to the $10\oplus 1$ and the $16$ restricting irreducibly.
 In particular, $L$ stabilizes a unique $11$-dimensional subspace $W$ of $M(E_6)$.

 We now count such copies of $M_{11}$ inside $E_6$, proving that there is a unique class in the finite group $G_{\mathrm{ad}}$ as well.
-Thus one may conjugate $H$ so that $L$ is contained in $E_6(5)$.
-Since $M_{12}$ is the stabilizer of the $11$-space, it must also be contained in $E_6(5)$, as needed.

-Since $L$ stabilizes a line on $M(E_6)$, and $M(E_6){\downarrow_L}$ is not self-dual (as $5$ is not self-dual), we have that $L$ is contained in the $D_5$-parabolic subgroup $\mb X$, which acts on $M(E_6)$ uniserially with factors $10/16/1$.
+Since $L$ stabilizes a line on $M(E_6)$, and $M(E_6){\downarrow_L}$ is not self-dual (as $5$ is not self-dual), we have that $L$ is contained in a $D_5$-parabolic subgroup $\mb X$, which acts on $M(E_6)$ uniserially with factors $10/16/1$.
 We see that the image $\bar L$ of $L$ inside the $D_5$-Levi subgroup acts as $10$ on the natural and $16$ on the $16$.
-In particular, $H^1(L,16)$ is $1$-dimensional, so there are exactly two conjugacy classes of complements in the $D_5$-parabolic subgroup, by, for example, \cite[Lemma 3.2.15]{stewart2013}.
-This proves that $L$ is unique up to conjugacy, as needed.
+Let $\mb Y$ denote the preimage of $\bar L$ in $\mb X$.
+In particular, $H^1(L,16)$ is $1$-dimensional, so there are exactly two conjugacy classes of complements to the unipotent radical in $\mb Y$ by, for example, \cite[Lemma 3.2.15]{stewart2013}.
+One class of complements is contained in the $D_5$-Levi subgroup and this acts semisimply on $M(E_6)$ as $1\oplus 10\oplus 16$, so $L$ must belong to the other class of complements in $\mb Y$.
+Thus unique up to $\mbG$-conjugacy subject to that action on $M(E_6)$, as needed.

+Since $L$ may be embedded in $E_6(5)$, one may conjugate $H$ so that $L$ is contained in $E_6(5)$.
+As $L$ stabilizes a unique $11$-space $W$, this subspace is $\sigma$-stable, whence its stabilizer is $\sigma$-stable.
+But the stabilizer of $W$ contains $M_{12}$, and as $M_{12}$ is Lie primitive and maximal in $E_6(5)$ (see Section \ref{sec:proofmaximal} later), $M_{12}$ \emph{is} the stabilizer of $W$.
+Thus the Frobenius endomorphism $F_5$ must normalize $H$ and centralize $L\leq H$.
+There is no non-trivial such automorphism, so $H\leq E_6(5)$.

 To see the actions of outer automorphisms, note that diagonal automorphisms must fuse classes together by Corollary \ref{cor:diagaut}, since $N_\mbG(H)=H\cdot Z(\mbG)$.
 The graph automorphism must fuse the two classes that act as duals to one another on $M(E_6)$, as in \cite{kleidmanwilson1990}.
 Since $H$ embeds in $E_6(5)$, the field automorphism centralizes $H$.